 Each version has been tweaked, with new features added (and, on occasion, removed) that continually make the cameras in the RX100 series among the most compelling on the market.

-In these latest four versions, the changes have mainly reflected Sony’s innovations in video, sensor design, autofocus and processing power.
+In these latest five versions, the changes have mainly reflected Sony’s innovations in video, sensor design, autofocus and processing power.